Alternative Dispute Resolution Committee

 You can contribute articles and case notes for our website and/or the next issue of our newsletter.
 Writing an article or case note is not time consuming, raises awareness of ADR issues and relevant cases for your colleagues, and helps market your practice to other practitioners.

-1. Sound Advice—this committee arranges for podcasts of 5 to 10 minutes on topics of interest
+- Sound Advice: This committee arranges for podcasts of 5 to 10 minutes on topics of interest

-2. Roundtable—this committee organizes, with help from the ABA, webinars that feature guest speakers on topics of interest.
-The programs typically last an hour
+- Roundtable: This committee organizes webinars that feature guest speakers on topics of interest.

 Cochairs, Alternative Dispute Resolution Committee